jetbrains-academy/Machine-Learning-101/Neighbors and Wine/Precision and recall/task.md

 Here we use the <a href="https://numpy.org/doc/1.18/reference/generated/numpy.unique.html">numpy.unique</a> function, which returns all unique elements of an array.
 It helps us get the list of all classes represented in the sample.

-To see the results of your code's work, you can add the following line to the `main` block in `task.py` block and run it:
+To see your code in action, add the following line to the `main` block in `task.py` and run it:
 ```python
 print_precision_recall(precision_recall(y_predicted, y_test))
 ```